 BSc/MSci Biological Sciences course date: CANCELLED - 27th May 2020

 These courses will offer year 12 students the opportunity to learn about the RVC's unique Biosciences programme (Ranked in the UK top 10 for Biosciences) which focuses on the biological sciences relating to animals; the way they work, their health, their diseases and their relationships with humans.
 The course will be taught by an extensive range of scientists who are knowledgeable from their own experience of animal disease and research.

 Please note: BSc Biological Sciences graduates are not permitted to practice as veterinary surgeons and this taster course is not focused on Veterinary Medicine.

-Enrolment Requirements: Participants in the taster courses must be Year 12 students who are studying qualifications that we accept for entry onto this programme, and who are predicted grades that equate to our typical offers as listed on our website:
+Enrolment Requirements: Participants in the taster courses must be Year 12 students who are studying qualifications that we accept for entry onto this programme, and who are predicted grades that equate to our typical offers.
+See Entry Requirements for Biological Sciences

 For further information please go to: www.london.ac.uk/tasters

 Course date: CANCELLED - 15th & 16th April 2020